 Unique things to do in Venice

 Venice does not need gimmicks to feel distinctive.
-The most unusual experiences are usually the ones that reveal its lagoon logic, working rituals, or quieter urban details rather than chasing novelty for its own sake.
+The most unusual experiences are usually the ones that reveal its lagoon logic, working rituals, craft traditions or quieter urban details rather than chasing novelty for its own sake.

 Take a traghetto crossing for a tiny but very Venice-specific experience.